 I have already covered in great length biased decision making in crisis communications.
 By way of example, I am allowing room here to illustrate the potential benefits of pre-mortems to crisis communications, without wanting to suggest that other corporate communications or public relations initiatives stand to profit less from pre-mortems.

 Let’s say you are part of the communications team of a chemical plant and have invested already considerably in crisis preparedness in the last few years.
 You have a crisis communications plan in place.
 You have conducted first a desktop simulation and then a full-blown real-time simulation exercise.
 And yet… you are feeling less than secure about your readiness.
 You decide to get the team together and imagine a future incident where the plant caused bad press.
 You set out to think about what could have gone wrong.

 The exchange that follows might have people bring up issues that were hitherto overlooked.
 Someone might raise a concern about validation processes for all outbound communication being too complex and burdensome.
 Your press releases would have gone out all right, but everything would have taken far too long, and the media would relentlessly criticize you for running behind in your communication.
 Somebody else might notice that there is no service-level agreement with a specialized consultancy firm in place.
 Senior communications managers who are skilled communicators but have little experience managing crises would have stumbled delivering the messages because they would not have been coached sufficiently in speaking on the spot.

 The two mentioned fictional points for improvement are just two examples of insights that can emerge during a pre-mortem.
 When they are remedied in time, these improvements will significantly bolster the organization’s crisis communication readiness and will make any future post-mortem evaluation of a crisis look better than it ever would have without the necessary intervention.

 Did you enjoy this piece on improving communication decisions through pre-mortems?

-You might also like my piece on how two heuristic biases will derail crisis communicators.
+You might also like our piece on how two heuristic biases will derail crisis communicators.